MY VIEW FROM THE COCKPIT

 Here it was, the Christian Community in action.
 The world was changed and it was all by God’s amazing Grace… and He let us help!

 I hope you can see, I did NOT plan any of this; I was simply obedient, willing & prayerful!
-Even with the first baby step, the Lord allowed the plan to blossom.
-Doors were opened widely.
+Even with the first baby step, the Lord made the plan and opened doors widely.

 The validity of our witness is not proven in immediate results.
 Some Christians will plant, some will water, and some will harvest.
 As disciples, we are not called to be successful but to be faithful: doing what we can, with what we have, wherever we are, to advance Christ’s Kingdom on earth.